 Hickory Trees For Sale

 The Hickory Tree is a beautiful deciduous tree that produces green nuts beloved by wildlife like deer, wild turkey, and squirrels.
 It's disease—and pest-resistant, making it beloved, hardy, and resilient.
 It has golden fall foliage.
-In Latin, this highly sought-after native tree is named carya ovata.
+In Latin, this highly sought-after native tree is named Carya ovata.

-Plant Details - Hickory Tree
+Hickory Tree Details

 Family: Juglandaceae